 TapMapper is an online mapping tool used to customize the inputs of your Tap device.
 It's a simple way to change the default Taps to meet your specific needs for gaming, editing, coding and more.

 To get started, navigate to map.tapwithus.com on your computer and SIGN IN using the SIGN IN button on the top right.
 Note that TapMapper is not currently optimized for mobile.

-If you are already signed in, press the CREATE button on the top left to start building your map.
+If you are already signed in, press the MapCreator tab on the left menu to start building your map.

 You can sign in using your Gmail account (recommended) or register for an account using the REGISTER AN ACCOUNT link.
 Once you have completed setting up your account you will be able to login.